Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Jahnna Morehouse over 1 year ago
+Jahnna Morehouse almost 2 years ago

 This is a waste of tax-payer money and as a citizen of Sacramento, I strongly oppose the purchase of this armored vehicle.
 Why cant Sac PD use the Rook that Sac County Sheriff already has?